pombreda/pgreloaded/doc/tutorial/pong.rst

-Within the main event loop, we allow the world to process all attached systems, which causes it to invoke the ``process()`` methods for all :class:`pygame2.ebs.System` instances added to the world.
+Within the main event loop, we allow the world to process all attached systems, which causes it to invoke the ``process()`` methods for all :class:`pygame2.ebs.System` instances added to it.

 Moving the ball
 ---------------